dblock/code.dblock.org/_posts/2017/2017-10-29-how-to-do-startup-technical-due-diligence.markdown

 ## Why do due diligence?

-I believe that due diligence, including technical, is a VC's _duty and responsibility to their own investors_.
+I believe that due diligence, including technical, is a VC's _duty and responsibility to their own investors_, and not just a box to check.
 And due diligence should be obvious if you're buying a company - know what you're getting!

 There's a high rate of execution failures in startups, yet many VCs skip technical due diligence or have non-technical partners talk to the CTO for an hour or two.
+At best they see this process as educational.
 In my opinion, technology must be evaluated at par with financial discipline before giving a company money, so I find it fascinating that VCs will put cash into teams after incredibly thorough audits of their books, but without really looking at what's under the hood.
 Technical due diligence establishes a more realistic view of the company's technology and easily highlights cultural qualities and dysfunctions in technical teams by asking important questions.
 It avoids a lot of surprises during the first board meeting after the investment.
 It also usually costs less than the lawyers involved in any deal.

 ## Who should do technical due diligence?